samirprakash/react-ts/README.md

-# react-ts
+# react-ts : React with typescript

-React with typescript
+- `./pages/basic-props` has examples for basic props usage with typescript